 This broader benefit justifies governments supporting research, either through tax credits or direct government spending on research in public institutions.
 On average, the developing countries spend just 0.2 per cent of their GDP on R&D and perhaps 0.3 per cent in 2030.
-If we instead aim at 0.5 per cent of GDP by 2030 and 1.5 per cent for emerging economies, this would naturally increase the direct government costs, but it would also increase the long-run technological innovation and capaIf there is an opportunity to go abroad and make more money as a doctor or engineer, it will induce more young people to invest in a professional education, meaning more doctors and technicians in the long run.
+If we instead aim at 0.5 per cent of GDP by 2030 and 1.5 per cent for emerging economies, this would naturally increase the direct government costs, but it would also increase the long-run technological innovation and capaopportunity to go abroad and make more money as a doctor or engineer, it will induce more young people to invest in a professional education, meaning more doctors and technicians in the long run.
+Picture: File bilities.
+For comparison, Kenya already spends about 1 per cent, so it is above the target, even if the average developing country is not.

-Picture: File